An e-resident’s digital identity card gives foreign citizens safe access to the Estonian e-services.

 Information on the Estonian e-residency can be found on the website of e-residency and webpage "Application for e-resident’s digital identity card".

-There is no need for applying for a separate tax identification number (TIN) in Estonia, as the Estonian ID-code issued upon e-residency serves for it.
-Despite the Estonian ID-code issued to e-resident, she or he is a non-resident in Estonia.
+There is no need for applying for tax identification number in Estonia separately, as ID code given upon e-residency serves as it.

 Using Estonian Tax and Customs Board’s electronic services